Tight on time but still want to see all five towns? Read on to find out how to make this possible with the one day Cinque Terre itinerary!

 Next we took the train to Corniglia – unfortunately due to a missed train, a delayed train, and a sporadic bus schedule we didn’t actually have time to see anything more than the Corniglia train station.
 Make sure that you check the train schedule and keep an eye on the time so that this doesn’t happen to you!

-All in all, we had the perfect day among the five picturesque towns.
+All in all, this is a perfect one day Cinque Terre itinerary for exploring the five picturesque towns.
 While it would have been nice to have more time to spend exploring each, we did not feel rushed, despite our full day!